Support for lesbian, gay, bisexual, transgender and intersex people

 Given their experiences of discrimination and limited recognition of their needs by service providers, people who identify as lesbian, gay, bisexual, transgender and/or intersex (LGBTI) have been identified as having special needs for aged care.

 The National Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) Ageing and Aged Care Strategy aims to improve the ageing and aged care experience of LGBTI elders and ensure they have the same opportunities and options in aged care that are available to all Australians.
-You can find out more on the Department of Health’s website.
+You can find out more on the Department of Health and Aged Care website.

 While a range of initiatives have been put in place to better meet the aged care needs of LGBTI elders, the strategy informs how the Australian Government supports the aged care sector to deliver care that is sensitive to and inclusive of the needs of LGBTI elders, their families and carers.